abdulkk49/YelpCamp/README.md

 # YelpCamp
-Hosted using Heroku app : https://hidden-atoll-52805.herokuapp.com/
+Hosted using Heroku app:
-Website for campsite booking and photogallery
+<a href="https://hidden-atoll-52805.herokuapp.com/" target="_blank">Website for campsite booking and photogallery</a>

 ## Initial Setup
 * Add Landing Page